klangfreund/LUFSMeter/README.rst

 Requirements
 ------------

-The `JUCE framework<http://www.juce.com>`_ is heavily used.
-It is already included.
+The JUCE framework (http://www.juce.com) is heavily used, which is already included.

-The only thing missing is the VST SDK by Steinberg, since it's not allowed to redistribute it.
-Therefore you have to get it from Steinberg (Search for vst_sdk2_4_rev2.zip at http://www.steinberg.net/en/company/developer.html) and copy the ``pluginterfaces`` and ``public.sdk`` folders into the ``vstsdk2.4`` directory.
+The only thing missing is the VST SDK by Steinberg.
+Because it's not allowed to redistribute it you have to get it from Steinberg (Search for vst_sdk2_4_rev2.zip on http://www.steinberg.net/en/company/developer.html) and copy the ``pluginterfaces`` and ``public.sdk`` folders into the ``vstsdk2.4`` directory.